drewnoakes/visualstudio-docs/docs/msbuild/item-definitions.md

 In the above example, "m" would be set to the value "m1" as the Condition references item "i"'s metadata value for item "yes."

 ## Override and delete metadata
-Metadata defined in an ItemDefinitionGroup element can be overridden in a later ItemDefinitionGroup element by setting the metadata value to blank.
-You can also effectively delete a metadata item by setting it to an empty value.
+Metadata defined in an ItemDefinitionGroup element can be overridden in a later ItemDefinitionGroup element.
+You can effectively delete a metadata item by overriding it with an empty value.
 For example:

 ```xml
 <ItemDefinitionGroup>